Phuket Vegetarian Festival 2014 - Part 3

 A few photos ...
 I tried to get close to the action!

 The procession goes on from about 9:30 / 10pm until midnight or later.
 As I was there with the family, I did not stay too late - the photos above were all taken around 10pm.
 It gets wilder later on.
 I think I better aim to be in town until after midnight next year.
 This was just a taster!
 While waiting on Phuket Road for more of the procession to pass I became aware through the constant din of firecrackers that the next street over (Montri Road) seemed noisier, so I found a shortcut and found myself in the middle of a firestorm!
 Along with the firecrackers, piles of paper were being burnt in the street as the gods were carried past.
 Chaos and one facemask was not enough!
 But as the madness eased for a second I got one of my favourite photos from this year's festival.

 Finally a short video.
 I was using a very basic Lumix camera on this last night, but I think with a little preparation, like wrapping the camera up in cloth and plastic, a nice camera would probably survive!
 Anyway, the Lumix had a video setting, so here's a little burst of madness ...

 And that just about does it for the 2014 Phuket Vegetarian Festival, except there is a second festival this year from 24th October until 2nd November, as there are 2 ninth lunar months.
 I have no details of what will happen during this second festival.
 I get the impression that the answer is "not much" except for maybe another 9 days of vegetarian food for the faithful?
-I'll post any info that arises on my Facebook Page or you can follow me on Twitter for Phuket news and more.
+You can follow me on Twitter for Phuket news and more.
 See you in Phuket!